 IU faculty, staff, and students may not disclose social security numbers (SSNs) outside IU except in limited circumstances outlined in IC 4-1-10.

-Public access requests seeking documents containing information concerning research must be forwarded to the IU Office of Vice President and General Counsel for further review and analysis, including a determination as to whether the records requested are or are not publicly available.
+Public access requests seeking documents containing information concerning research must be forwarded to the IU Office of the Vice President and General Counsel for further review and analysis, including a determination as to whether the records requested are or are not publicly available.

 Certificates of Confidentiality